-- Offer income, estate and property tax benefits to donors since it has received tax exempt status under Section 501(c)(3) of the Internal Revenue Code.
+- Offer income, estate and property tax benefits to donors since the Anacortes Parks Foundation has received tax exempt status under Section 501(c)(3) of the Internal Revenue Code.
 Donations to the Foundation are fully deductible as allowed by IRS Codes.

 - Receive and administer donations of cash, materials, and real or personal property.
-These donations ultimately provide for local public park and recreation needs.
+These donations ultimately provide for public park and recreation needs on Fidalgo and Guemes Islands.

-- Accept and manage or coordinate projects that are consistent with our mission.
+- Promote, manage and/or coordinate projects and events that are consistent with our mission.

-- Obtain support through voluntary individual contributions, service fees, and membership dues which pay the costs of the work of the Foundation.
+- Obtain support through contributions which pay the costs of the work of the Foundation.

 - As a non-profit organization separated from any municipal organization, APF can often construct recreational facilities at a lesser cost.
-Too, APF has built a friendship with many contractors who work on projects pro bono or during low workload times at lower costs.
+APF has built a friendship with many contractors who work on projects pro bono, or during low workload times, at lower costs.

 - Provide a mechanism for donations which often acts more quickly and flexibly than a government agency.